 The displays the the iPhone 11 Pro and the 11 Pro Max are brighter and more energy efficient that the screen in the iPhone XS Max, though you may not be able to notice a difference.

-The best value on the iPhone market is the iPhone 11.
-It’s the best combination of features, quality, and price.
+The iPhone 11 is and excellent combination of features, quality, and price.

 The iPhone 11 has the A13 Bionic chip—the same processor that’s in the iPhone 11 Pro.
 In benchmarks, the iPhone 11 performs just as fast as the iPhone 11 Pro.
 So for a few hundred dollars less, you can get the same performance in the iPhone 11 as you do the Pros.
 If performance is your top consideration, this is a value proposition that’s difficult to ignore.

 The iPhone 11 is a good alternative to the iPhone 11 Pro for anymore who's priority is the camera.
 The iPhone 11 has a dual-lens camera; it’s missing the telephoto lens on the iPhone 11 Pro.
 It takes great-looking photos, and it also uses the new Night mode that reveals details that are usually lost in low-light situations.
 It offers a little more flexibility that the single-lens camera in the iPhone SE.

 The iPhone 11 lasts an hour longer than the iPhone XR it replaces.
 It has plenty of life to last a whole day.
 Unfortunately, Apple doesn’t include an 18-watt power adapter, like the one that comes with the iPhone 11 Pro.
 It comes with a 5-watt changer.